J. D. Martinez: Arizona Diamondbacks

 In 62 games with Arizona, Martinez hit .302 with 29 home runs and 65 RBIs.
-His combined achievements with Detroit and Arizona in 2017 included a .303 batting average in 119 games played and new career-highs in each of 45 home runs, 104 RBI, .376 OBP, and eight intentional walks.
+His combined achievements with Detroit and Arizona in 2017 included a .303 batting average in 119 games played and new career-highs in each of 45 home runs, 104 RBIs, .376 OBP, and eight intentional walks.
 Other career highs of .690 slugging percentage and 9.6 at bats per home run also led the major leagues, albeit without gaining the requisite number of plate appearances to qualify for rate statistic titles in either of the American or National Leagues.
 He was second in the major leagues in OPS (1.066), third in home runs, fourth in OPS+ (166), and sixth in adjusted batting runs (41).
 After the season, Martinez became a free agent for the first time of his career.

 Since joining the Tigers in 2014 until the end of the 2017 season, Martínez hit the 10th-most home runs in baseball while taking the second-fewest plate appearances of the top 20 home runs hitters.
-His slugging percentage trailed only Mike Trout, and he ranked in the top five in wOBA and wRC+, while batting .300 and .362 OBP.
+His slugging percentage trailed only Mike Trout, and he ranked in the top five in wOBA and wRC+ while batting .300 and .362 OBP.
 His .690 slugging percentage in 2017 led all MLB hitters by 59 points before adding hitless plate appearances to qualify.
 In terms of quality of contact, Martinez led MLB with a 49% hard contact rate, and only Aaron Judge managed more barrels per plate appearance.
 Martinez ranked tenth with a 208 ft average batted ball distance counting hitters who produced 250 or more batted ball events.
 He ranked 12th with a 90.8 mph average exit velocity, and sixth in fly balls with an average exit velocity of 97.2 mph.